Note

 Frame pattern: IIIIIIII with jaggies, but when double-rate deinterlaced, you get duplicated frames eg 11223344556677

-To fix, the preference is to use AVISynth>TFM(), but practically, if you simply double-rate deinterlace it, the overall
+To fix, the preference is to use AVISynth>TFM(), but practically, if you simply single-rate deinterlace it, the result will be

 •